epfl-espace/cometwiki/concurrent_engineering.md

 In addition, SEs/SFs should define a timeframe for the study: when it will take place and how many session they deem the study requires.

 > Providing a **timeframe** for the study is critical.
-How long a study should be is always a bit random.
+Defining how long a study should be is always a bit random.
 At ESA, concurrent design studies often end after 8 sessions (each session being 4 hours long).
-Avoid falling into the trap of the never-ending refinement cycle by defining a hard end-date for your study.
+You can avoid falling into the trap of the never-ending refinement cycle by always defining a hard end-date for your study.
 {.is-warning}

 All the information gathered and details defined as part of this step shall be put together in a slide deck to be used during the [kick-off](#kickoff) of the study.
 A proposition for the content of the slides is given below: